lukashavrlant/bletchley-park/README.md

 	$ bletchleypark -c vig -t "..."

-Or you can always use `-i file` option instead of `-t`:
+Or you can always use `-i file` option instead of `-t`, but the file should be in utf-8.
+Otherwise use `--charset` option:

-	$ bletchleypark -c vig -i path/to/file.txt
+	$ bletchleypark -c vig -i path/to/file.txt --charset cp1250